-As a result of the specific allowance noted above, the allowance as a percentage of loans has increased 10 basis points from 0.48% at December 31, 2014 to 0.58% at December 31, 2015.
+As a result of the decrease in the specific allowance noted above, the overall allowance as a percentage of loans has decreased 3 basis points from 0.58% at December 31, 2015 to 0.55% at December 31, 2016.
 Amounts continue to provide an adequate and sound allowance for loan losses.
 Further discussion of the Allowance can be found in Note 3, "Loans and Allowance for Loan Losses," of the accompanying consolidated financial statements.